oceanprotocol-archive/OEPs/5/README.md

 ![Agent Authorization](images/agent-authorization.png)

-The authentication will be implemented in the conjunction between the Access Control layer and the Decentralized VM component running in the Keeper side.
+The authorization will be implemented in the conjunction between the Access Control layer and the Decentralized VM component running in the Keeper side.

 The Access Control layer implement the association between the user information, validated in the